artineering-io/flair-docs/flair/styles/library/warp.md

 ### Warnings
 `...due to multiply-instanced child`
 Whenever you get this warning, uncheck the *Enable* attribute in the Warp globals to remove the instances, make the edits that you previously wanted to do and re-enable the instances.

+---

+## Art-directable Attributes
+Attributes labeled as art-directable can be controlled further with [VertexFX](/flair/art-direction/vertexfx/) and [proxy materials](/flair/materials/proxy-material/).